bitflags/bitflags/spec.md

 ### Formatting

-Format and parse the known bits of a flags value as text using the following *whitespace-insensitive*, *case-sensitive* grammar:
+Format and parse a flags value as text using the following grammar:

-- _Flags:_ (_Flag_)`|`*
+- _Flags:_ (_Whitespace_ _Flag_ _Whitespace_)`|`*
 - _Flag:_ _Name_ | _Hex Number_
 - _Name:_ The name of any defined flag
 - _Hex Number_: `0x`([0-9a-fA-F])*

-Unknown bits will not be formatted.
+- _Whitespace_: (\s)*

 Flags values can be formatted as _Flags_ by iterating over them, formatting each yielded flags value as a _Flag_.
 Any yielded flags value that sets exactly the bits of a defined flag with a name should be formatted as a _Name_.
 Otherwise it must be formatted as a _Hex Number_.

-The result of parsing a formatted source flags value will be the truncated source.
+The result of parsing a formatted source flags value will be the original source.
+If a _Name_ doesn't correspond to the name of any defined flag then parsing will fail.
+If a formatted hex number includes unknown bits then those bits will be set in the parsed result.
+Parsing does not truncate.

 Text that is empty or whitespace is an empty flags value.

 ----